 - As you breathe out say, in your mind, the word “HUN”.

 - Breathe gently and focus on diaphragm gently rising and falling.

 - When you are ready open your eyes and come back into the room.

 Spend just 5 minutes each day at a time that suits you.
 Slowly build up to about 15 to 20 minutes each day.
 More if you want to.
 You will find this helps still the mind and resets the body.
 You might even find that you feel refreshed and energised afterwards.

 This exercise is very good to do if you are studying.
 Take a break every 90 minutes and do a few minutes resting the eyes and focussing on your breathing.

-I do 30 minutes myself.
+I do 30 minutes myself to look after my onw mental health.
 I have a music compilation on my iPod that the tracks add up to 30 minutes.
 That way I know that I can completely relax and when the music is finished my 30 minutes is up and I am ready to go back to what I was doing.
 Sometimes I prefer to do this in the morning before I start a busy day, sometimes in the middle of work to take a break and sometimes at the end of the day to wind down.
 Occasionally I might do it at different intervals for a shorter time.

+Take care fof your own mental health.
 If you spend more than 90 minute segments working on something then most of the time you might notice that you become less effective.
 You will be amazed how much more receptive your brain is to revision or work after taking a break.
-If you were working on a problem that you just can’t quite seem to grasp you will be utterly amazed at how often the answer will just suddenly present itself during a meditation.
+You will be surprised at how often the answer will just suddenly present itself during a meditation.

 Well I am off to follow my own advice and spend 30 minutes!!